radiantearth/stac-spec/item-spec/item-spec.md

 #### Datasets

-Items are *required* to provide a link to a dataset definition.
+Items are *strongly recommended* to provide a link to a dataset definition.
+It is important as datasets provide additional information about a set of items, for example the license and provider information and optionally any common information shared across all items.

 ### Asset Object